 - Take photos and document the estimated diameter and size of the tree before work is performed.

 - Submit a permit request within seven days of removal.
 Learn more about permits for diseased and damaged trees.

 On residential property, trees less than 19" in diameter (measured 4'6" above grade) are unregulated and do not require permits for maintenance.
 Learn more about tree care.

 What else should I know about my home repair project?

 - Licensing and Registration: Some trades, including plumbers, HVAC mechanics, and electricians, require registration with the City of Austin.
 Learn more about Licensing and Registration.

 - Homestead Permits: In some cases, eligible homeowners can complete these projects.
 If you qualify for a Homeowner’s Homestead Permit, contact 512-974-1500 (Mon-Fri, 7:45 a.m. to 4:45 p.m.) to register.

-- Emergency Plumbing and Electrical Inspections: Inspectors are available 24/7 for emergency electrical and plumbing repairs.
-Call 512-974-2030 for electrical inspections or 512-974-1520 for plumbing and gas inspections.
-If an inspector does not answer, leave a message.
+- Emergency Electrical Inspections: Inspectors are available 24/7 for emergency electrical repairs.
+Call 512-974-2030 and if an inspector does not answer, leave a message.